Man accused of killing officer, bystander to be arraigned | New Country 923

 Chesna was trying to locate the driver of the vehicle, Morrissey said, when he spotted Lopes allegedly vandalizing a home.
 That’s when Lopes hit Chesna in the head with a rock.
 Chesna fell to the ground, and Lopes took the officer’s gun and repeatedly shot him in the head and chest, Morrissey said.

 Another officer who had arrived at the scene shot Lopes in the leg.
-Lopes then fled and fired shots into a nearby home, killing a woman inside, Morrissey said.
-Her name was not immediately released.
+Lopes then fled and fired shots into a nearby home, killing Adams, Morrissey said.
+Friends say Adams was a widow who had no children.

 “This is an awful day for Weymouth and for Massachusetts.
 Our hearts are very much with the surviving families of these victims,” Morrissey said.